scikit-hep/scikit-hep.github.io/pages/about/getting-in-touch.md

 Gitter
 ------

-The fastest way to contact us is via Gitter channel [Scikit-HEP/community][], ideal for informal exchanges.
+The fastest way to contact us is via the Gitter channel [Scikit-HEP/community][], ideal for informal exchanges.
 See also related rooms [HSF/PyHEP][] and [HSF/PyHEP-newcomers][].